-Suggested Order of Courses: Students may take any number of courses each semester that will also allow them to fulfill their other personal and professional responsibilities.
+Suggested Sample Course Sequence: Students may take any number of courses each semester that will also allow them to fulfill their other personal and professional responsibilities.

-ENGL 121 Science and Mathematics Electives
+Science and Mathematics Electives

+ENGL 121 Composition I

-Prerequisite: ENGL 106 or appropriate placement test score or EAP 113 and EAP 117
+Prerequisite: ENGL 106 or appropriate placement

+test score or EAP 113 and EAP 117

 LAW 121 Introduction to Law

 LAW 123 Paralegal Professional Studies1

-LIBR 125 Introduction to Library Research1
+LAW 125 Introduction to Legal Research1

+Prerequisite: Admission to the paralegal program or department chair approval.

 SPD 120 Interpersonal Communication

 or

-SPD 121 Public Speaking3
+SPD 121 Public Speaking

-or

-SPD 125 Personal Communication

-BOT 105 Keyboarding and Formatting I

-Total Semester Credit Hours